Tattoo Removal: Do’s & Don’ts

 - Improve circulation in the healing area.
 Gently massage the area for 5 to 10 minutes daily.
 Engage in light physical activities.
 Take a walk to increase your circulation.
 This will kick your lymphatic system into overdrive, helping remove the fragmented ink.

-Tattoo Removal: Don’ts
+Tattoo Aftercare: Don’ts

 Avoid any physical activities that may cause an increase in body temperature, sweating or a raised heart rate for at least 24 hours after treatment.